AvyayNayakSujir/hackoverflow-project-backend/README.md

     3. models are Users,Events,Issues,Comments,Room/Flats
        --all of these have necessary CRUP operation supporting routes --used Cloudinary to store the images
-       --used nodemailer to notify the users/admins in the secretery
+       --used nodemailer for automated emailing

     How it is Used:
       Host this repo seperately from nextjs frontend